 Video is one of the most powerful marketing tools on the planet.
-It’s so effective that the vast majority of marketers now use video – and it’s no different for a law firm.
+It’s so effective that the vast majority of brands prioritize video ahead of every other content format – and it’s no different for a law firm.

 Why?
 Because when it comes to building trust and credibility – two essential aspects of law firm advertising – nothing comes close to video marketing for lawyers.